Culion leper colony: Treatment

-The use of Chaulmoogra oil, first demonstrated in a Louisiana leper colony, became an effective way of treating the disease as a number of cases became negative after the first year.
+The use of chaulmoogra oil, first demonstrated in a Louisiana leper colony, became an effective way of treating the disease as many cases became negative after the first year.
 However, the treatment was very slow in improvement and recovery.

-The effectiveness of Chaulmoogra oil brought other problems as well.
-People treated with Chaulmoogra oil, although free of the disease, suffered great physical mutilations caused by leprous sores.
+However, people treated with chaulmoogra oil suffered great physical mutilations caused by leprous sores.
 With the negative stigma of leprosy and unsightly sores, normal reintegration back into society after successful treatment became an almost impossible task.
 Authorities segregated part of the island where leprosy-free but badly mutilated patients could earn a living.
-Health-education, as proposed by the World Health Organization, was aimed to control this stigmatization.
+Health education, as proposed by the World Health Organization, was aimed to control this stigmatization.

-American presence in Culion
+American presence

 Many American veterans fighting in the Spanish–American War ultimately contracted leprosy while serving overseas.
 Having been under the jurisdiction of the Philippine Health service, the colony was known to have good doctors with the wide experience in treating leprosy, a disease not many doctors had seen except under a microscope.
 American Perry Burgess wrote "Who Walk Alone," a book in which he recounts the experience of an American veteran in isolation at Culion.
-Burgess served as the President and executive officer of Leonard Wood Memorial for the Eradication of Leprosy from 1928 to 1958.
+Burgess served as the president and executive officer of Leonard Wood Memorial for the Eradication of Leprosy from 1928 to 1958.
 The Leonard Wood Memorial funding helped found a research institute on Culion to study leprosy, headed by Dr. Herbert Wade, chief medical officer of Culion from 1927 to 1963.
 Wade and his associates published hundreds of papers on leprosy, including many in the International Journal of Leprosy, which the Leonard Wood Memorial supported and Wade edited.

 Decline

-Under the appointment-ship of Governor General Leonard Wood, Culion continued to expand its staff and facilities and continued using Chaulmoogra Oil for treatment into the 1920s and 1930s.
+Under Governor-General Leonard Wood, Culion continued to expand its staff and facilities and continued using chaulmoogra oil for treatment into the 1920s and 1930s.
 However, it was later shown that 46.4% of the patients discharged as negative subsequently relapsed.
 Culion's decline began with staff layoffs during the financial crisis of 1933.
 After 1935, only leprosy patients who preferred life at Culion as opposed to life at a leprosarium closer to their region were shipped to Culion.
-Due to advanced treatment methods and the influence of regional clinics, Culion lost its eminence as a model leprosarium and had its population reduced to 739 in 1978.
+With advanced treatment methods and the influence of regional clinics, Culion lost its eminence as a model leprosarium and had its population reduced to 739 by 1978.